 For colleges and schools offering courses and degree programs, continuing and future success requires thoughtful scalability to help assure fiscal and enrollment sustainability.
 By following scalable and sustainable practices, the future of formal online and distance teaching and learning will continue to evolve and change for the better.
 Research results and anecdotal reports will lead the way.
 The component skills and competence of faculty and staff will grow, and all of the obstacles on the way to success will be overcome (McLuhan, 1985).

 A large number of ads and promotions are now appearing, offering podcasts, webinars, and more.
 Many are useful; some are opportunistic (Luskin, 2019).
 I categorize these separately.
-For faculty and administrators who are concerned about the future of formal courses and programs, it is important to recognize those responses that are situational and determine whether they are sustainable and can grow, i.e., scale.
-In the present emergency transition, a large majority of the adaptations are situational, neither scalable or sustainable.
+For faculty and administrators who are concerned about the future of formal courses and programs, it is important to recognize those responses that are only situational.
+Only thoughtful structuring can make such programs sustainable.
+In the present emergency transition, a large majority of the adaptations are situational only, they are neither scalable or sustainable.

 Scalable, sustainable online and distance education in traditional degree programs will grow.